mileselvidge/Neo-Neural-Networks/README.md

 // The option parameter can either be 1 or 2.
 // 1 = Append Rows (Horizontally)
 // 2 = Append Columns (Vertically)
-JMatrix C = JMatrix.append(A, B, 1); // Example: append the contents of B to the end of A vertically.
+NMatrix C = NMatrix.append(A, B, 1); // Example: append the contents of B to the end of A vertically.
 ```

 ***